taxjar/date_time_parser/README.md

 the conditions are right, it can even parse `dmy` with dashes if the month is a vocal month (eg, `"Jan"`).

+If the string is 10-11 digits with optional precision, then we'll try to parse it as a Unix epoch timestamp.

 ## Documentation

 [Online Documentation](https://hexdocs.pm/date_time_parser)